Eve (The X-Files): Plot

-In Greenwich, Connecticut, a couple out jogging find their neighbor, a young girl named Teena Simmons, standing alone in her driveway.
-After she explains her father is in the yard and wanted "some time to himself", the couple find her father sitting dead on a swing set with two incisions in his neck.
+In Greenwich, Connecticut, a jogging couple find their neighbor, a young girl named Teena Simmons, standing alone in her driveway.
+After she explains her father is in the yard, the couple find him sitting dead on a swing set with two incisions in his neck.
 When FBI agents Fox Mulder and Dana Scully take the case, Mulder explains that he believes the death is an example of extraterrestrial cattle mutilation on a human being.
-When the agents talk to Teena, she claims to have seen "red lightning" when her father died and that "men from the clouds" had wanted to "exsanguinate him."
+The agents meet Teena, who claims to have seen "red lightning" when her father died and that "men from the clouds" had wanted to "exsanguinate him."

 Leaving Teena in the state's care, the agents travel to Marin County, California, where a similar death has occurred at the Reardon residence.
 Mulder and Scully realize that, despite thousands of miles lying between the two crime scenes, the killings were committed on the same day and at the same moment.
 Meanwhile, back in Connecticut, Teena is kidnapped by a dark-clothed figure.

-When Mulder and Scully meet Mrs. Reardon and her daughter, Cindy, they discover that Cindy appears to be completely identical to Teena.
+When Mulder and Scully meet Mrs. Reardon and her daughter, Cindy, they discover that Cindy is completely identical to Teena.
 Cindy's mother tells the agents that her daughter was conceived via in vitro fertilization at a fertility clinic in San Francisco.
-There, Scully learns that both the Simmons and the Reardons were treated by Dr. Sally Kendrick, who was eventually fired after being suspected of conducting eugenics experiments with ova from the clinic's lab.
-Meanwhile, Mulder is contacted by Deep Throat, who details a Cold War-era supersoldier program that produced genetically modified clones who were identified as "Adam" or "Eve" based on their genders.
+There, Scully learns that both the Simmonses and the Reardons were treated by Dr. Sally Kendrick, who was eventually fired for conducting eugenics experiments with ova from the clinic's lab.
+Meanwhile, Mulder is contacted by Deep Throat, who details a Cold War-era supersoldier program that produced genetically modified clones who were identified as "Adam" or "Eve" based on their sex.
 Deep Throat tells Mulder of a woman connected with the project who is currently kept in a mental hospital.

 Mulder and Scully travel to the hospital and meet "Eve 6", who bears an identical resemblance to Sally Kendrick.
 Eve 6 tells them that the Adam and Eve clones created for the program had extra chromosomes which led them to display superhuman intelligence and strength, as well as extreme homicidal psychoses.
 The last three Eve clones—Eves 6, 7, and 8—were institutionalized after the project was cancelled.
 However, Eve 7 escaped and later joined the fertility clinic as "Sally Kendrick", modifying the ova of the clinic's patients to create new Eve clones.
 Eve 8, who also escaped, is still at large.